 In 1979, I faced another crossroads, a final decision as to whether to continue with politics or the church.
 I decided then to continue to develop the church platform.
 For ten years I worked as secretary general of the Lutheran World Federation, in Geneva, and became far more involved in international issues.
 After that period I was rector of the school of practical theology at the University of Oslo, and in 1998 I became Bishop of Oslo.

-Throughout this period, I had been invited by the government of Norway to be an adviser on issues of human rights, peace, and disarmament.
+Throughout this period, I had been invited by the government of Norway to be an advisor on issues of human rights, peace, and disarmament.
 I was a member of a delegation to the United Nations for special sessions on disarmament, and on the Convention on the Child.
-I also became a special adviser to the government on HIV and AIDS.
+I also became a special advisor to the government on HIV and AIDS.

 Parallel to this I served for 14 years on the Nobel Peace Prize Committee.
 That was a fascinating and unique experience.